ssh-broker-config — SSH Connection Broker configuration file format

 used for validating remote server authentication certificates.
 The

-element can have three attributes: end-point-identity-check
+element can have three attributes: end-point-identity-check,

-attribute specifies
+The end-point-identity-check attribute specifies

 whether the client will verify the server's hostname against the